 These tips can give you confidence you’re using your credit card effectively.

 Your choice of credit card will depend on your goals.
 Do you want to make a big purchase?
 Are you looking to earn points for spending?
 Or, do you want to consolidate your credit card balances?

 You should be comfortable with the amount you spend on your credit card.
 To make sure this is the case, your credit limit should be set at the right level for you.
-If you need a little extra flexibility, and you know you can afford it, you can always ask your lender to increase your limit.
+If you need a little extra flexibility, and you know you can afford it, you can always ask your lender to increase your credit card limit.
 On the other hand, if you're worried about being tempted to overspend, you can ask for it to be reduced.

 While rewards are good, don’t get swept up in them.
-Make sure that all the conditions of the card suit you – such as the interest rate and annual fee.
+Make sure all the conditions of the card suit you – such as the interest rate and annual fee.

 Balance transfer credit cards can be a good solution if you're looking for breathing space to pay off your credit card bills.
 To get the best deal for you, make sure you understand the balance transfer fee you'll pay and the length of the interest-free period.